Asking-price discount for conservation easements

 At the time of the donation, its value is calculated.
 The donor uses the value to receive, federal, state, local (property tax) and estate tax benefits.
 These are substantial.

-The question I have is how should a buyer calculate the discounted value of a for-sale property burdened with a conservation easement?
+The question I have is how should a buyer calculate the discounted value of land for sale burdened with a conservation easement?

 Many sellers seem to think that a CE is a selling point and don’t like to discount their asking prices.